 The assessment of the applicable percentage should be subject to annual or more frequent review on the basis of a reasonable request for such a review.
-The process of review must be in accordance with the procedures for assessing capacity under the SWS.
+The process of review must be in accordance with the procedures for assessing capacity under the supported wage system.